CSCI-3398/hackathon2/README.md

 **Q11: Why do you think it's so much worse?**

 At this point, you have likely improved somewhat over the baseline provided.
-If you're happy with earning 8 out of 10 points on this assignment, simply turn in your best `.lm` and `.dic` files, along with a pdf containing answers to questions 1-11 above.
+If you're happy with earning 8 out of 10 points on this assignment, simply turn in your best `.lm` and `.dic` files (call then `best.lm` and `best.dic`), along with a pdf containing answers to questions 1-11 above.

 If want a chance at 9 out of 10 or 10 out of 10, continue on.